 Recovery After the Visian ICL Procedure

-After the Visian ICL surgery, you can return home immediately, but you must return for a post-operative exam the following day.
+You can return home immediately after the Visian ICL surgery, but you must return for a post-operative exam the following day.

 You may feel itching, burning, and mild pain in your eye two days after the procedure.
 You may also have blurred vision.
 No worries; these complications will fade quickly.
 Your doctor will prescribe painkillers, and eye drops to keep you comfortable and moist and prevent infection.

 You will see immediately after surgery, but your vision won’t appear.
-So it would be best to wait a few months for your eye to heal and for the vision stabilizes.
+So, waiting a few months for your eye to heal and the vision to stabilize would be best.
 After that, your doctors will recommend some tips to avoid unfamiliar complications

 like: